zt8zf/smartbayes/README.md

 # smartbayes
-Repository for code and experiments about the Smart Bayes classification method.
+Repository for code and experiments about the Smart Bayes method.